-Eighth, a key externality that borrowers and lenders on both the mortgage and repo markets at time 0 do not recognize is that if leverage were curtailed, prices would be much higher at D. For example, foreclosure costs at DD would be less, which would raise the expected payoff of the mortgage and also makes it easier to leverage at D, both of which would raise the price at D. This in effect would provide insurance for investors at D who we could imagine need to sell promises in order to start new building, but who are unable to buy the insurance directly because of the missing markets.
+Eighth, a key externality that borrowers and lenders on both the mortgage and repo markets at time 0 do not recognize is that if leverage were curtailed, prices would be much higher at D. For example, foreclosure costs at DD would be less, which, besides raising the expected payoff of the mortgage, would also make it easier to leverage at D. Higher leverage means a higher marginal buyer, which would raise the price at D. This in effect would provide insurance for investors at D who we could imagine need to sell promises in order to start new building, but who are unable to buy the insurance directly because of the missing markets.